isaacg1/isaacg1.github.io/project-ideas.md

 ---
 layout: page
-title: "Project Ideas"
+title: Project Ideas
 permalink: /project-ideas/
+published: true
 ---

 These are queueing research ideas that I'm interested in, but haven't gotten around to yet.
 If you're interested in any of them as a potential collaborator or advisee, let me know!

 I'm particularly interested in working with either students at the school I am at, or people who already have a background in queueing theory research.

-Last updated: April 27, 2023.
+Last updated: May 17, 2023.

 ### Known size dispatching to FCFS queues